Woodard named new Reidsville city manager

-REIDSVILLE — The Reidsville City Council on Tuesday named former Franklin, N.C., town manager Summer Woodard, as Reidsville’s new city manager.
+REIDSVILLE — The Reidsville City Council on Tuesday named former Franklin town manager Summer Woodard, as Reidsville’s new city manager.

 Woodard, 35, will fill the vacancy left by Preston Mitchell earlier this year and plans to begin her job June 14, according to a news release from the City of Reidsville.